ritabrata-dt/datatailr-demo/README.md

 Excel entrypoint function: `__excel_main__`.
 ### simple_addin
 Example of a simple excel addin that can do basic math operations.
-### pca_addin
-Example of an excel addin that can generate random data and calculate PCA.

 ## Packages
 ### rc_common